 How do I compete?
-It’s a simple question and surprisingly the answer is also simple if you are in business.
-It’s a little tougher when you are an athlete, because to compete on the sporting stage simply means being better than your competition.
+It’s a simple question that’s asked right across the business world – from small businesses to large.
+Surprisingly, the answer is also simple if you are prepared to improve your business marketing approach.
+(It’s a little tougher when you are an athlete, because to compete on the sporting stage simply means being better than your competition.)

-If you want to compete in the market place, you have to find a point of difference which resonates with an audience who is big enough to provide you with an income.
+If you want to improve your business marketing, you have to find a point of difference which resonates with an audience who is big enough to provide you with an income.
 It really is that simple.
 Products and services exist when there is demand.
-If you create enough hype you can sometimes eliminate some of the competition, because everyone now wants what you have to offer and the competition no longer has a point of difference which resonates in the market.
+If you create enough hype through marketing your business you can sometimes eliminate the competition, because everyone now wants what you have to offer and the competition no longer has a point of difference which resonates in the market.

-If your business is relatively new, you have to be aware of your audiences.
+If your business is relatively new, even if it will always be a small bsuiness, you have to be aware of your audiences.
 For example, there is no point opening up a business selling luxury cars in an area where clearly the people living there do not have the disposable income to pay for it.
 Understanding your audience and their needs is critical.
-In the same area a second hand car dealership might be more successful.
+In the same area a second hand car dealership might be a more successful marketing approach for a small business.

 Let’s assume now that you have a product or service, which is something the area you are serving can afford and there is a need for it….how do you compete?
 There are two types of competition, direct and indirect.
 Direct competition is, you are electrician and there are other electrician in the area.
 Indirect competition is when you are selling flowers and someone else is selling chocolates and another place is selling small gifts.
 Whether the competition is direct or indirect, the answer to how you compete remains the same.
 Make your point of difference known.